deargen/gypsum_dl/README.md

   -h, --help            show this help message and exit --json param.json, -j param.json
                         Name of a json file containing all parameters.
-                        Overrides all other arguments specified at the commandline.
+                        Will be overrided by all other arguments specified at the commandline.
   --source input.smi, -s input.smi
                         Name of the source file (e.g., input.smi).
 Note: